-Honors Contracts must be completed by the student.
+Honors Contract forms must be completed by the student.
 Current Honors students can access contract applications in the Honors College Canvas Community.

 What is an Honors College Contract?